-r) Stomachache
+q) Stomachache

-Common causes of mild abdominal complaints in otherwise healthy children include dyspepsia, constipation, viral gastroenteritis, over-exertion, and homesickness.
-Any child with more severe pain, associated symptoms (fever, nausea/vomiting, abdominal tenderness or distention) and/or persisting pain must be seen by the camp physician.
+Common causes of mild abdominal complaints in otherwise healthy children include dyspepsia, constipation, viral gastroenteritis, overexertion, and homesickness.
+Any child with more severe pain, associated symptoms (fever, nausea/vomiting, abdominal tenderness, or distention) and/or persisting pain must be seen by the camp physician.

-s) Abrasions
+r) Abrasions

 - i) Minor Cuts: Clean with antiseptic soap.
 Apply clean dressing with antibiotic ointment.
 Observe. - ii) Moderate Cut: Apply direct pressure until bleeding is controlled.
 Then clean and dress with pressure dressing.
 Consult with camp physician.
-Family and/or referring physician will be contacted and care will be arranged according to mutual decision. - iii) Large Lacerations (threat to life or limb): Transport directly to Emergency Department via ambulance.
+Family and/or referring physician will be contacted, and care will be arranged according to mutual decision. - iii) Large Lacerations (threat to life or limb): Transport directly to Emergency Department via ambulance.

-t) Bumps/Bruises
+s) Bumps/Bruises

 Determine if child is at risk for bleeding (low platelet count or coagulopathy) and notify camp doctor if so.
-All head trauma requires assessment by camp doctor/nurse practitioner.
+All head trauma requires assessment by a camp doctor/nurse practitioner.
 General management of extremity injury: apply ice or cool compress.
-Check to assure there are no bony fractures.
-Tylenol as needed for pain.
-Elevation of limb.
+Check to ensure there are no bony fractures.
+Tylenol is needed for pain.
+Elevation of limbs.
 Recheck in 24 hours.
-If pain is severe or persists, present to the camp physician for evaluation.
+If pain is severe or persists, present it to the camp physician for evaluation.

-u) Eye Object
+t) Eye Object

-- i) Non-Corneal: Remove foreign body if possible with sterile cotton swab.
+- i) Noncorneal: Remove foreign body, if possible, with sterile cotton swab.
 Normal saline irrigation.
-If pain persists, have camp physician evaluate.
-Assess for possible viral or bacterial conjunctivitis. - ii) Corneal: Camp physician to evaluate.
+If pain persists, have a camp physician evaluate.
+Assess for possible viral or bacterial conjunctivitis. - ii) Corneal: Camp physician evaluated.
 Consider gentle irrigation.
-Ophthalmic antibiotic and 24-48 hour.
+Ophthalmic antibiotic and 2448 hours (about 3 and a half months).
 Eye patch recommended.
 May require Emergency Department referral.

-v) Infection
+u) Infection

 Any patient with suspected infection must be seen by the camp physician.
-Any child with a communicable disease (i.e., measles, chicken pox) must be kept in isolation and treated symptomatically until arrangements can be made for child to be taken home.
+Any child with a communicable disease (i.e., measles, chicken pox) must be kept in isolation and treated symptomatically until arrangements can be made for the child to be taken home.
 Determine the child's immune status for the suspected infection.
-Document any possible exposures of other campers.
+Document any exposures of other campers.

-w) Splinters
+v) Splinters

 Clean skin with antiseptic soap.
 Attempt removal with forceps.
-If unable to remove, notify camp physician.
+If unable to remove, notify the camp physician.

-x) Toothache
+Toothache